ben-mansor/muDCN_v2/README.md

 - **Resource Usage**: CPU, memory, and network utilization

 Pre-generated visualization scripts are available in the `visualization_plots/` directory for common analysis tasks.

-## Thesis & Paper Reference

-The complete academic thesis for this project is available in the `/docs/thesis/` directory.
-The LaTeX source files are provided for reference and reproducibility.

-The Kubernetes deployment is detailed in the `chapter7_future_work_k8s.tex` section of the thesis, which outlines the design considerations and potential benefits of a Kubernetes-based production deployment.

-A condensed paper based on this work has been prepared using the IEEE OJCOMS template in the `IEEE_OJCOMS-template-LaTex_202401/` directory.

 ## License